-As for a zero balance, FICO consumer affairs manager Barry Paperno says, “The idea here is the lower, the better, in terms of the utilization percentage, but something is better than nothing.”
+While it’s easy to assume a zero percent utilization rate would catapult you to a perfect credit score, that’s not necessarily true.
+FICO consumer affairs manager Barry Paperno explains it by saying, “The idea here is the lower, the better, in terms of the utilization percentage, but something is better than nothing.”

 How low should you go?
-In a recent interview, FICO spokesman Craig Watts said, “If your utilization is 10 percent or lower, you’re in great shape as far as utilization goes.”
+In an interview with Bankrate, FICO spokesman Craig Watts said, “If your utilization is 10 percent or lower, you’re in great shape as far as utilization goes.”